outsidedav/swift/machine_learning/coreml.md

 ## Before you begin
 {: #before-you-begin}

-To use Core ML and Watson Visualization, you need the following requirements:
+To use Core ML and Watson Visualization, you need the following components:

   * iOS 11.0+
   * Xcode 9.0+
   * Swift 4.0+
   * Carthage

+To install Carthage, use the following `brew` commands:
 ```
 $ brew update
 $ brew install carthage
 ```
+{: codeblock}

 ## Step 1.
 Training a model with {{site.data.keyword.watson}} {{site.data.keyword.visualrecognitionshort}}
 {: #training-your-model}